-- Polycarbonate conservatory roof – the best for homeowners on a budget, it’s quick to install, it looks great, and there are a lot of options to choose from.
+- Polycarbonate conservatory roof – The best choice for homeowners on a budget, it’s quick to install, it looks great, and there are a lot of options to choose from.

-- Double glazed conservatory – great-looking and brilliant for insulation, the most popular choice for homeowners.
+- Double glazed conservatory roof – Great-looking and brilliant for insulation, the most popular choice for homeowners.

 Your conservatory’s floor

 The five most popular options for conservatory flooring are:

 - Conservatory floor tiles – Very easy to clean and works really well with underfloor heating systems.

 - Wooden conservatory flooring – The classic floor covering to add style and elegance to the interior of your conservatory but it comes at a price.